How to crochet a sweater

 • Measuring tape – This would be helpful with measurements

-• Scissors – To cut ends
+• Scissors – To cut the ends.

 • Tapestry needle – To sew in ends.

-How to crochet a sweater for a beginner
+How to Crochet a Sweater for a Beginner

-Step 1: Choose a pattern before you start, you’ll need to choose a pattern for your sweater.
-You can find many free crochet sweater patterns here on my blog, or you can purchase one from a craft store.
-Choose a pattern that suits your skill level, and make sure you have enough yarn to complete the project.
-The skill level is usually Easy, Beginners, Intermediate and Advanced.
-Either a beginner or an easy sweater pattern would be Perfect for a first garment.
+Step 1: Choose a pattern before you start; you’ll need to choose a pattern for your sweater.
+You can find many free crochet sweater patterns here on my blog or purchase one from a craft store.
+Choose a pattern that suits your skill level, and ensure you have enough yarn to complete the project.

-The main reason why you need to make a swatch is to help confirm you have the right weight of yarn, hook size and similar tension as with the designer of the pattern.
+The main reason why you need to make a swatch is to help confirm you have the right weight of yarn, hook size, and similar tension as with the designer of the pattern.

-If your gauge comes out bigger than the provided measurement – you need to either change your the hook size to a smaller one or change the yarn.
+If your gauge comes out bigger than the provided measurement – you need to either change your hook size to a smaller one or change the yarn.

-Step 2: Measure yourself before you start crocheting, you’ll need to take your measurements so that you can make a sweater that fits you perfectly.
-Measure around the fullest part of your bust and your upper arm, and use this information to choose the right size from the pattern you’ve chosen.
 Most crochet sweaters are graded as – XS (S, M, L, XL, 2XL, 3XL, 4XL, 5 XL) with a corresponding Bust Measurement: 28 – 30 (32 – 34, 36 – 38, 40 – 42, 44 – 46, 48 – 50, 52 – 54, 56 – 58, 60 – 62)” This means that an XS sweater would fit someone whose bust measurement is 28 – 30″

 Basic Crochet Sweater Designs